Edison Prep’s Famous UGA Admissions Data and Strategy Page — Tracking UGA Stats Since 2010!

 A fair number of RD kids were waiting on an extra semester of awesome grades, or extra two sets of test scores in Oct/Nov/Dec, and/or just couldn’t finish the essays in time.
 If correct, that would imply admission offers for about 26% of the combined remaining defer + RD pool.

 If you are a confused parent of a deferred/denied senior or a Type A pre-planning parent of an 8th-11th grader, it’s critical to educate yourself on the state of grade inflation so you can avoid critical GPA mishaps early in high school.
-Grade inflation was pretty bad pre-COVID, and grades were further inflated by 1-3 semesters of widespread copy-paste “cheatapalooza” during COVID cyber school at many high schools.
+86% of students nationwide now graduate with an A average.

 In 2019, Edison Prep was invited on a national education podcast to discuss the importance of grade inflation.
 You can listen to that podcast here: The Reality of Grade Inflation